ngzhekai/obsidian-note-sync/T TP3121/Lecture 1.md

 ## UDP (User Datagram Protocol)
 >1. **Connection-less** transport protocol. **UDP** lack all TCP features (acknowledgement, timeouts, re-transmissions, end-to-end flow control, etc) therefore it does not guarantee packet delivery.
 >
 >2. **UDP** is a method of transferring data which allows partially of the data to be lost, for example,  Live Stream on YouTube.
-Unlike TCP, packets doesn't come in order.
+Unlike TCP, packets doesn't come in order, and are more likely to have missing packets during the transmission.
 >
->3.
-Able to transfer packets **faster** than TCP.
+>3. **Advantage**: Able to transfer packets **faster** than TCP.

 ---